What is the NIST Cybersecurity Framework?

 Implementing the NIST Cybersecurity Framework largely depends on the nature of your business, the size of your business, and the resources available.
 The amount of time it takes to implement also widely varies depending on existing infrastructure, time available, and change.

 Here are four steps that will show you how you can implement the NIST cybersecurity framework:

 Creating a stable organizational structure by evaluating your own goals and the current structure is the first step to identifying physical and cyber threats.
 The key is to understand the levels of your data security and discover the most vulnerable structures within your organization.
 Risk assessment is a cycle that is repeated to consistently identify and minimize new security threats.

-Once business continuity is achieved, the evaluation of the risks that you identified will allow you to know where to employ the first security steps and start protecting the most vulnerable areas of business.
+The evaluation of the risks that you identified will allow you to know where to employ the first security steps and start protecting the most vulnerable areas of business.

 2. Determine Your Needs